Selling Inherited Property – The Ultimate Guide

 How to sell an inherited property

-Let’s assume you’ve dealt with the probate process and sorted all of the paperwork out.
-So now you own the inherited property – or at least a share of it.
+Let’s assume you’ve dealt with the probate process and sorted out all of the paperwork.
+So now you own the property – or at least a share of it.

-The final consideration is to establish if the property could be readily sold in it’s current condition.
+And so the final consideration is to establish if the property could be sold quickly in it’s current condition.
 By this we mean could it be sold in a matter of weeks for a good price.

-It’s a well known fact that most house buyers like to buy modernised properites with all of the mod cons in place.
+It’s a well known fact that most house buyers like to buy modernised properties with all of the mod cons in place.
 If your inherited property is not particularly modern bear in mind that it may struggle to sell.
-In this case you may want to think about what it would take to refurbish the property throughout.
-From our experience, a typical refurbishment on a 3 bed house takes around 12 weeks to complete and costs £30,000.
-Ask yourself if you have the time, money and energy for what could be a lengthy and expensive project?
-Bear in mind also that you’ll need to find trusted trades to complete all works and that more than likely you will need to project manage the refurbishment process.
+In this case you may want to think about what it would take to refurbish the property.
+From our experience, a typical full refurbishment takes around 12 weeks to complete and costs £30,000.
+Do you have the time, money and energy for what could be a lengthy and expensive project?
+Bear in mind also that you’ll need to find trusted trades to complete all of the works.
+More than likely you’ll also need to project manage the refurbishment process yourself.

 Choosing the right property buying company